typpo/connect-autoreload/README.md

 ### Including the Javascript client

-Include `js/autoreload.js` on your page.
-To start listening and reload the page when changes happen, call `AutoReload.watch('http://localhost:8080')` (change the port to whichever the autocomplete server is running on).
+`<script src="http://localhost:60000/autoreload.js"></script>` or include `js/autoreload.js` on your page.

+To start reloading the page when changes happen, call `AutoReload.watch('http://localhost:8080')` (change the port to whichever the autocomplete server is running on).

 You can call `AutoReload.stop()` at any point to cancel the refresh-on-change behavior.